Shannon Beador Focuses On Her Kids After David Beador’s Girlfriend Lesley Cook Deletes Instagram

 Following news of David Beador and Lesley Cook’s relationship being aired on The Real Housewives of Orange County, Lesley began to defend herself in a series of posts shared on her Instagram page.
 In one, she made it clear that she and David did not start communicating in October of last year.
 Instead, she claimed she didn’t even meet David until December.

-As rumors continue to swirl in regard to their relationship, David and Lesley are going strong and reportedly planning to take the next step in their romance as soon as his divorce from Shannon is made final.
+As rumors continue to swirl in regards to their relationship, David and Lesley are going strong and reportedly planning to take the next step in their romance as soon as his divorce from Shannon is made final.

 “David and Lesley are madly in love with each other.
 He feels like he was meant to meet her when he did and the two of them are soul mates,” a source close to David explained to Radar Online.